 The handle is another plastic/rubber material that fits very well in your hands.
 There is also a hole at the bottom that you can use to tie 550 cord to make a lanyard.

-There is over 243 review for this product on Amazon and everyone gives this knife five stars.
+There are nearly 1000 reviews for this product on Amazon and everyone gives this knife 4.5 out of 5.0 stars.
 You can read the reviews here.

 Just like the first Cold Steel machete we reviewed, this is the exact same knife with the exact same dimensions.
-The only difference is that it now has a 17 inch blade!
-It also now weights 18.2 ounces.
-This is only 2 more ounces then its lighter cousin and yet 4 inches longer.
+The only difference is that it now has a 17-inch blade!
+It also now weighs 18.2 ounces.
+This is only 2 more ounces than its lighter cousin and yet 4 inches longer.
 To do this, Cold Steel made the knife not as thick.
 The added length gives you more momentum in a swing so you can chop down larger branches but it is also a little bit bulkier around your waist.

 If you are going for short hikes or are using vehicles, this one is cool to have around since it is GIGANTIC.
 Otherwise, get the smaller one if you need to save space/weight.
 Read more on Amazon.

 So, which machete knife is the best?
-Well, if you are looking for an all around good knife, I would go with the Kabar.
+Well, if you are looking for an all-around good knife, I would go with the Kabar.
 It is the SHARPEST out of all 3 and weights good.
-I’m pretty fond for anything with Kabar on it actually.
+I’m pretty fond of anything with Kabar on it actually.
 The other knives by Cold Steel are good too (meaning they’ll get the job done) but you won’t be able to shave your face with them.

 The Kabar also feels better in my hands.
 You can check it out here.

 Do you have another machete knife that you own?
 Or, did you purchase one of these knives?
 Leave a comment in the comment box below.
 We love to hear from you.
 Check out our review on throwing tomahawks if you like to see things get destroyed.